adrianmihalko/raspberrypiwireguard/README.md

 Install WireGuard on Raspberry Pi
 ---------------------------------

+[WireGuard](https://www.wireguard.com) is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+It aims to be faster, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
+It intends to be considerably more performant than OpenVPN.
+WireGuard is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
+Initially released for the Linux kernel, it plans to be cross-platform and widely deployable.
+It is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and simplest VPN solution in the industry.

 ![image](https://raw.githubusercontent.com/adrianmihalko/raspberrypiwireguard/master/rpiwireguard.png)

 This is not a step by step guide for absolute beginners.
 I'll show you the relevant parts of my config files.